 Staff can be a valuable source of expertise and background on these issues, which is why it is unfortunate you lost your temper with the public works director.
-Experienced and loyal staff are a precious resource for any organization, and the public sector is no exception.
-As you can tell from the above analysis, the public works director was trying to do her job and keep you from stepping over legal boundaries by referring you to the city manager.
+Experienced and loyal staff are a precious resource for any organization and the public sector is no exception.
+As you can tell from the above analysis, the public works director was trying to do his job and keep you from stepping over legal boundaries by referring you to the city manager.

-As a general matter, keep in mind that asking staff for special favors - even those that do not benefit you personally - puts staff in an awkward situation.
-Staff generally are dedicated to their jobs and want to work with the elected officials to improve their communities.
-Forcing them to choose between doing something an elected official wants them to do and established city practices, protocols and policy erodes that trust.
-Add the fact that staff may worry that their livelihoods are on the line no matter which approach they take, and the damage to the relationship goes even deeper.
+As a general matter, keep in mind that asking staff for special favors-even those that do not benefit you personally--puts staff in an awkward situation.
+Staff generally are dedicated to their communities and want to work with the elected officials to improve the community.
+Forcing them to choose between doing something an elected official wants them to do and overall city practices, protocols and policy erodes that trust.
+Add the fact that staff may worry that their livelihoods are on the line whichever approach they take and the damage to the relationship goes even deeper.

 Why should you care?
 There are two sets of reasons.
 In terms of ethics, respect is another key ethical value.
-There are ways of communicating the depth of one's concern and frustration without giving in to the anger that may accompany that frustration.
-Sure, you have the power as an elected official to scold staff about something, but ethics is not about what we can do - it's about what we ought to do.
+There are ways of communicating the depth of one's concern and frustration without giving in to the anger that may go with that frustration.
+Sure, you have the power as an elected official to chew out staff over something, but ethics is not about what we can do but what we ought to do.
 This is why most cities have protocols or other requirements that any criticisms of staff members be made only in private to the city manager.

 The second set of reasons to care about staff's loyalty is more pragmatic.
-Your success as an elected official depends on the assistance of capable staff who know your community.
+Your success as an elected official depends on the assistance of capable staff that know your community.
 Savvy leaders cultivate their relationships with those in a position to help them achieve their goals.
 You want to motivate staff to apply their expertise, energy and creativity to the problem you want to solve.
-As management guru Ken Blanchard counsels, "The key to successful leadership today is influence, not authority."
+As management guru Ken Blanchard counsels, "the key to successful leadership today is influence, not authority."

 As a steward of the city's resources, you have a responsibility to concern yourself with the long-term implications of city practices in general.
-On the staff relationship issue, veteran recruiter John Shannon (now with CPS Executive Search) says he has observed the difficulties public agencies have in attracting top-notch individuals if the word is out that the working environment is abusive, unstable or unfair.
-(And be assured that with email, word travels fast if members of a profession feel that one of their own has been mistreated.)
-In fact, when organizations have had this problem for awhile, they become subject to a sort of downward spiral of mediocrity that becomes difficult to overcome.
-This is not the direction in which you want to take your city.
+On the staff-relationship issue, veteran recruiter John Shannon (now with CPS Executive Search), says he has observed the difficulties public agencies have attracting top-notch individuals if the word is out that the working environment is abusive, unstable or unfair.
+(And be assured that, with email, word travels fast if members of a profession feel that one of their own has been mistreated.)
+In fact, where organizations have had this problem for a while, they become subject to a sort of downward spiral of mediocrity that becomes difficult to overcome.
+This is not the direction you want to take your city.

-Finally, encouraging talented individuals to make a career in public service is an even more long-term and global issue.
-The question of where the next generation of city professionals will come from is significant enough that the city managers' organization has a committee dedicated to grappling with it.
+Finally, an even more long-term and global issue is encouraging talented individuals to make a career in public service.
+This issue of where the "next generation" of city professionals will come from is significant enough that the city managers' organization has a committee dedicated to grappling with this issue.